JeffShine/JeffShine.github.io/_pages/about.md

 - *2023.12* Outstanding Student Scholarship, Grade 3.

 # 📖 Educations
-- *2021.09 - now*, University of Science and Technology of China, School of Information Science and Technology.
+- *2021.09 - 2025.06 (excepted)*, School of Information Science and Technology, University of Science and Technology of China.

 <!--
 # 💬 Invited Talks